Things to Do

-Relish spring and summertime's beauty all around the Queen City.
+Relish the beauty of seasonal blooms all around the Queen City.

-In Charlotte, “May Flowers” isn’t just a colloquial calendar expression; it’s a reality.
-With the sun out and the occasional breeze keeping the toastiest of temperatures at bay, detach from your phone and take a stroll through one of Charlotte’s many majestic gardens.
+In Charlotte, “May flowers” isn’t just a colloquial calendar expression; it’s a reality.
+With the sun out and the occasional breeze keeping toasty temperatures at bay, detach from your phone and take a stroll through one of Charlotte’s many majestic gardens.

 Daniel Stowe Botanical Garden

 Located on 380 acres, this garden boasts spectacular blooms, sparkling fountains, and a conservatory dedicated to displays of tropical plants and orchids.
-Enjoy their plentiful nature trails at your own pace, or join in on a guided group tour, horticulture walk or birding walk.
-The garden also plays host to various public events throughout the year, including Jazz at the Garden the first Thursday of each month and holiday events.
+Enjoy plentiful nature trails at your own pace, or join in on a guided group tour, horticulture walk or birding walk.
+The garden also plays host to various public events throughout the year, including holiday events.

 The Duke Mansion